-Dr. Mary Jane S. Hanson, Director of Graduate Program 570-941-4060 hansonm2@scranton.edu
+Dr. Mary Jane S. Hanson, Director of Graduate Program 570-941-4060 Maryjane.hanson@scranton.edu

 The Adult Health Nursing Program (AH) prepares registered nurses to develop advanced competencies in nursing practice and strategies for improving the quality of patient care.
 The program is offered as a master's degree for baccalaureate prepared nurses.
 The curriculum emphasizes the development of adult health nursing clinical expertise based on an in-depth understanding of nursing practice and theory.
-In addition to a core clinical focus, students also select an indirect care concentration in case management, forensics or education.
+In addition to a core clinical focus, students also select an indirect care concentration in case management, forensic nursing or nursing education.